 However, unlike a VPN, a proxy doesn’t encrypt your traffic, leaving it accessible to hackers, governments, and ISPs.

 All the traffic going through a proxy is also visible to the owner of the server.
 NordVPN, on the other hand, uses powerful VPN protocols to encrypt your traffic.
 It also offers a strict no-logs policy — whatever you do online is your business and your VPN provider won't see it.

 A VPN extension only protects data in your browser, while other programs and services on your device such as Netflix, Dropbox, or Skype use regular unencrypted internet connection.

 Unlike an extension, a secure VPN app protects all the traffic leaving your device.
 If a VPN client is enabled on your computer, it will not only secure the data in your browser, but also other tools connected to the internet.
 With a premium VPN like NordVPN, you can get strong security and privacy, while also enjoy internet speeds that NordVPN alternatives just can't match.

-The NordVPN app is easy to use and will take only a few minutes to set up:
+The NordVPN app is easy to use and will take only a few minutes to set up.
+Just follow this tutorial:

 You can also check out our ‘What is a VPN?’ section, where we explain VPNs in greater detail and you can decide whether NordVPN is the best VPN for you.